- Paul W.S. Anderson

-Admittedly, Anderson employs some effective 3D tricks when he displays an obvious awareness of shot composition as it relates to depth of field.
+Admittedly, Anderson employs some effective 3D tricks when he displays an obvious awareness of shot composition and depth of field.
 He’s conscious that with 3D there must be a clearly defined fore, middle, and background for the gimmick to take hold.
-He utilizes this in carefully blocked shots that showcase the possibility of the device, yet he does the usual nonsense with it, such as splattering brains and sending throwing stars at the audience for silly Woah! moments.
+He utilizes this in carefully blocked shots that showcase the possibility of the device, yet he does the usual nonsense with it, such as splattering brains and sending throwing stars at the audience for silly Whoa! moments.
 Despite the popularity of this fad, Resident Evil: Afterlife represents the first real 3D movie since James Cameron’s Avatar, whereas other titles released this year (Clash of the Titans, Piranha 3D) were converted after being shot in 2D.
 And yet, using real 3D leaves a strange visual consequence, in that the characters onscreen never feel truly there.
 Whether Anderson augmented some scenes with CGI-rendered backgrounds or if this is just an unfortunate result of the 3D, one cannot be sure.

 Genre fans will recognize Anderson’s influences, which aren’t so much hints as blatant rip-offs.
-John Carpenter’s Assault on Precinct 13 is referenced, as well as The Thing with those face-splitting dogs.
+He nods to John Carpenter’s Assault on Precinct 13, as well as The Thing with those face-splitting dogs.
 Mainly, Anderson wants to make The Matrix, and not just because Wesker recalls The One.
 Yes, Wesker moves like a phantom to avoid all manner of weapons projected at him, smiling as they flutter by his head.
 But bullet-time fight scenes shot in too-slow-motion remind us why Hollywood should’ve stopped using the effect years ago.
 Anderson doesn’t try to disguise his influences, and that has always been one of his significant downfalls.
 He’s a fan making fan fiction, yet his movies make money.
-But they offer no personal signature (unless you count techno beats embedded into the soundtrack and mindless action).
+But they offer no personal signature (unless you count techno beats set to mindless action).